bitblit/Ratchet/README.md

 Common utilities for Typescript and Node.

-## Notes on ECMAScript Modules

-CAW 2022-03-22 : It is my full intention to convert Ratchet (and my other NodeJS libraries) to ECMAScript modules.
-However, I have lots of other things to do besides getting that mess working when Typescript doesn't support it cleanly yet.
-[Support was pulled from Typescript 4.5](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-4-5.html#esm-nodejs) but as soon as it is supported it'll be on the top of my list of changes.

 ## Introduction

 This library is very similar to my [Wrench](https://github.com/bitblit/Wrench) library - a set of things that I